In the Project Settings dialog box, you can alter the settings that are applicable to the whole project:

 Lastly, set the Theme ZIP file setting to None.

 These settings determine the behavior of Studio Pro for this project.
 The settings apply to everyone that is working on this project.

 When deploying to the cloud, custom widgets are bundled to optimize client-server communication.
 When deploying locally, this step is skipped to accelerate startup duration.
 In some cases, this may obfuscate errors triggered by faulty custom widgets.

 If this option is set, custom widgets will also be bundled locally.
 This mimics the production deployment, eliminating risk at the cost of start-up time.

-When enabled, the variable names that the Modeler suggests in microflows will start with a lower-case letter instead of an upper-case letter.
+When enabled, the names that Studio Pro suggests in microflows will start with a lower-case letter instead of an upper-case letter.

 7.3 Activity Default Colors